minhtri1612/go-micro/kind/README.md

 ```

 If you hit TLS or `0.0.0.0` endpoint issues, run `kubectl config set-cluster ...` again for all four contexts.
+Do not skip Cilium in this step: Argo CD pods may stay Pending on `kind-management` if CNI is not ready.

 ### 1.3 Install Argo CD on management